 - Central humidifiers are usually paired with an HVAC system to work as a unit.

 - Ultrasonic humidifiers are the most productive of all humidifiers.
-It works through converting electromagnetic frequencies into mechanical vibrations.
+It works by converting electromagnetic frequencies into mechanical vibrations.
 Consequently, they produce ultrasonic vibrations and a mist at the same time.

 - Steam vaporizers use electricity to produce cool steam.
 They, however, have hot water inside that might cause severe burns.
 Keep children away from them.